 #4.
 Choosing the Wrong Footwear

 It’s not uncommon to come across newbie backpackers with shoes not meant for hiking.
-Most of these people never finish their maiden trip.
 To them, backpacking ends up being a painful experience.

 Don’t be like these people.